 What do learners need to learn?
-The policies and processes used by team leaders for escalating different types of concerns and where concerns should be escalated, including the internal channels and lines of reporting to external organisations where needed.
-Skills EC1 EC2 EC5 The external organisations that may need to be contacted should a concern be escalated, or those that provide sources of support.
-The definition of 'whistleblowing', what does/does not constitute 'whistleblowing' and its legal implications (e.g., protection of the whistleblower by law).
+Skills The policies and processes used by team leaders for escalating different types EC1 of concerns, and where concerns should be escalated, including the internal channels and lines of reporting to external organisations where needed.
+EC2 charmers and lines of reporting to external organisations where needed.
+EC5 The external organisations that may need to be contacted should a concern be escalated, or those that provide sources of support.
+The definition of 'whistleblowing', what does/does not constitute 'whistleblowing' and its legal implications (e.g., protection of the whistle-blower by law).
 The process of 'whistleblowing'.